Philosophy is a Practical Major

 I love philosophy, and I'm glad I studied it the entire time I was in college.
 New York University boasts one of the best philosophy departments in the world (perhaps the very best), and because I was a student of Gallatin within NYU, I got to come up with my own degree program and was able to meld it with the other interests I had.

-What I quickly realized was that philosophy was not so much about acquiring knowledge - I don't think many people really come out of those classes with tangible answers about the world - but rather, it's mental bootcamp.
+What I quickly realized was that philosophy was not so much about acquiring knowledge - I don't think many people really come out of those classes with tangible answers about the world - but rather, it's a rigorous exercise for the mind.
 In the same way that you train a muscle, pumping away at highly abstract and complicated topics like ethics, metaphysics, and epistemology make you a stronger thinker.
 That's how I feel about philosophy: it builds you tangible, fundamental skills in thinking about subjects, even beyond philosophy.
-I'll touch on just two:
+I'll touch on three:

 Being rigorous in philosophy also forces you to be extremely clear about your arguments, and this requires very strong communication skills, both written and verbal.
-For example, in order to argue about what the meaning of "meaning" is, it requires you to have a pretty formidable ability to express yourself, and not in a way that is typical for regular conversation (or even this blog).
+For example, in order to argue about what the meaning of "meaning" is, it requires you to have a pretty formidable ability to express yourself, and not in a way that is typical for regular conversation.
 For example, people are not used to how philosophy papers are written.
-It requires a level of conciseness and clarity you typically do not encounter anywhere else.
+It requires a level of conciseness and clarity you rarely encounter anywhere else.
 Take a look at this annotated example of an introductory-level philosophy paper.
-Like I mentioned earlier, you don't use this language in your every day language (my mother would kill me if I spoke to her like that), but it develops a sensitivity for how one expresses arguments.
+Like I mentioned earlier, you don't use this language in your everyday language (my mother would kill me if I spoke to her like that), but it develops a sensitivity for how one expresses arguments.

 This brings me to my final point: that philosophy is practical.
 What I mean by "practical" is that in the end, I believe that philosophical thinking builds useful skills that go beyond an arcane band of academia.
-I also do not think that this is unique to philosophy - in fact, I think that many of the liberal arts develop these same skills to varying degrees and that they get a bad rep for being "impractical" as well.
-Does being a philosopher major qualify you to become an amazing engineer?
+I also do not think that this is unique to philosophy.
+In fact, I think that many of the liberal arts develop these same skills to varying degrees and that they get a bad rep for being "impractical" as well.
+Does being a philosopher major alone qualify you to become an amazing engineer?
 No, I don't think so.
-However, I think that being a philosophy major could certainly train you to be a better thinker and communicator, which may certainly make you a much better engineer or fare better in another profession.
+I do think that studying philosophy trains you to be a better thinker and communicator, which can certainly make you a better engineer, some other kind of professional, and better human being.